wirebits/PicoHID-CLI/README.md

 Mnemonic for Open Notepad and Type

 ```
+TIME
 HID

-HLIB

 KYBD

-PCODE GUI R
+GUI R
 WAIT 1000
 TYPE notepad
 WAIT 1000
-SCODE ENTER
+ENTER
 WAIT 1000
-TYPE This is a test for Raspberry Pi Pico script developed by PicoHID Scripter!
+TYPE This is a test for Raspberry Pi Pico script developed by PicoHID CLI!
 ```
 after Convert, the circuit python script of the following mnemonic is :

 ```
 import time
 import usb_hid
 from adafruit_hid.keycode import Keycode
 from adafruit_hid.keyboard import Keyboard
 from adafruit_hid.keyboard_layout_us import KeyboardLayoutUS